 • Proof of you current Address.

 • Proof of total numbers of family living in the household.

-• Social security cards of all household members.
+• Social security ID of all household members.

 • Proof that you are a U.S. citizenship or have a U.S. permanent residence.

 Individuals who are also beneficiaries from other federal welfare assistance program such as the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), U.S. Veterans benefits and Supplemental Security Income (SSI) are may be automatically eligible to apply for energy assistance.